gflownet.envs.crystals.spacegroup

 • Space group

-CLS = 0[source]#
+CLS = 0[source]

-PS = 1[source]#
+PS = 1[source]

-SG = 2[source]#
+SG = 2[source]

-class gflownet.envs.crystals.spacegroup.SpaceGroup(space_groups_subset=None, n_atoms=None, **kwargs)[source]#
+class gflownet.envs.crystals.spacegroup.SpaceGroup(space_groups_subset=None, n_atoms=None, policy_fmt='onehot', **kwargs)[source]

 Bases: gflownet.envs.base.GFlowNetEnv